Nirmini/Nova/SETUP.md

 # Nova Setup Guide

 > [!NOTE]
-> Nova is primarily designed to run in Windows Powershell, Azure VM, and Ubuntu instances.
-Running the bot outside of these environments may lead to unexpected results.
+> Nova is primarily designed to run in Windows Powershell or the Ubuntu terminal via Node.js v22 or above.
+Using Node.js 21 or older may cause unexpected compatibility issues.

-> [!IMPORTANT]
-> To deploy changes to slash commands or context menu commands you must run `npm start` or `node src/deploy-cmds` outside the running bot process.

 ---
 ## Prerequisits